GriffinPlus/mguard-config-tool/README.md

 *mGuard-Config-Tool*, stays in the background and monitors a specific directory for ATV/ECS files (hot-folder technique).
 As soon as a new ATV/ECS file is dropped into the hot-folder, the service merges a specific mGuard base configuration with the dropped configuration and generates ATV/ECS files with the merged configuration.
 Furthermore the service generates a zip file containing everything that is needed to flash a specific firmware and to load an initial configuration into a mGuard device.
 This is particularly useful when preparing mGuards in production and allows to run (and update) the *mGuard-Config-Tool* on a server.
 By default the service is registered to run as `LocalSystem` which means that it runs with administrative rights on the machine it is installed on.
 This ensures that you do not run into permission issues when running it locally, but you are strongly encouraged to create a service account with the minimum rights the service needs to access the configured directories.
 This step is also required when working with shared folders on a network as `LocalSystem` is often not allowed to access file shares.

+The name of the ATV/ECS files dropped into the hot-folder must match a specific pattern to get processed.
+The pattern depends on whether the service has to generate encrypted ECS containers.
+If the service generates unencrypted ECS containers or no ECS containers at all, the pattern is `*.(atv|ecs|tgz)`.
+If the service is configured to generate encrypted ECS containers the pattern includes the serial number of the mGuard and is `<serial>.(atv|ecs|tgz)`.
+The serial number uniquely identifies mGuard devices and allows to access the service to retrieve the appropriate device certificate that is needed to encrypt the generated ECS files.

 The `install` and `uninstall` subcommand installs respectively uninstalls the *mGuard-Config-Tool* as a windows service.
 The `start` and `stop` subcommands communicate with the Service Control Manager (SCM) to start/stop the installed service.